HRT For Hot Flashes: What You Should Know

 What HRT do I need?

 According to Dr. Rebecca, the key thing to remember is that every woman’s body is different, every woman’s experience of menopause is uniquely her own, so it makes sense that women’s experiences of HRT will be unique as well.
+There are a lot of pros and cons for HRT depending on which ones you take.

 Fortunately, there are lots of configurations and delivery systems to try, so if one doesn’t achieve the desired result, that doesn’t have to mean HRT is off the table.

 Dr. Rebecca suggests trying patches first, because they deliver a more even dosage throughout the day rather than a larger amount when the pill is swallowed.
-With patches, there’s less impact on the liver, meaning there may be a slightly lower risk of blood clots.
-Also, women who experience nausea from HRT pills might do just fine with the patch.
+With patches, there’s less impact on the liver, meaning there may be a slightly lower risk of estrogen caused blood clots.
+Also, women who experience menopause nausea from HRT pills might do just fine with the patch.

 “There are lots of dosage and delivery options,” Dr. Rebecca says, “and it’s a bit of a trial-and-error process to find the one that works best.
 You should start to feel relief from symptoms within a month, but I tell my patients to wait at least three months before shifting to a new configuration.
 Your body needs time to acclimatize to the new levels of hormones.”